yeshenpy/Awesome-Evolutionary-Reinforcement-Learning/README.md

 **This repository is under construction ...**

-**20 January 2024**: I am updating our survey and will fully update the site when the survey is updated.
+**20 January 2024**: I am updating the survey on this topic and will fully update the site when the survey is updated.

-**12 June 2023**: Update more papers about Single Agent Policy Optimization and some papers about Quality Diversity RL.

 We provide three main research directions with various branches as follows: **(In total, it includes approximately 90 works.)**